Lightning lift Stanley Cup in capping NHL’s marathon season

 The Lightning raised the Cup 363 days after the first puck was dropped on the 2019-20 season, and some 6 1/2 months after hockey was put on pause due to the coronavirus pandemic.

 “We knew what we were capable of with our whole roster, and we were pretty thankful to get the opportunity to come back and play,” McDonagh said.
-“Right from Day 1, we were focused and dialed in on a mission.
-And now, we can say mission accomplished.”

 The Lightning’s title, their second after winning in 2004, was historic.